 Continue Reading » Raw Food Claim: Your Body Has a Limited Amount of Enzymes to Digest Foods

 Pica is the craving and eating of nonfood items.
 It can develop in any person but seems to be most often experienced by African American women (data is limited) in the pregnancy and postpartum period.
 In the southern United States, 16 to 57 percent of pregnant African-American women admit to pica.
-It is also generally more common in persons with severe impairments and mental retardation, although no connection whatsoever between the latter and the former should be assumed, and the underlying causes are probably different.
+It is also generally more common in persons with severe impairments and mental retardation, although there is no connection whatsoever between the latter and the former.

 Continue Reading » Pica: Craving Nonfood Items